-Traumatic Brain Injury
+Traumatic Brain Injury Lawyer

 Traumatic Brain Injury (TBI) can result from many types of trauma to the head, some not requiring direct impact.
 It may or may not involve loss of consciousness.
 Symptoms can include dizziness, headaches, nausea, memory loss, forgetfulness, behavioral changes, irritability, sensitivity to light or sound, depression, anxiety and cognitive problems and delays.

 Common descriptions of TBI include head injury, concussion, closed-head injury, coup-contrecoup, diffuse axonal injury and contusion.

-If you have sustained a traumatic brain injury as the result of the negligence or wrongdoing of another, please seek medical attention and contact Szaferman’s New Jersey brain injury lawyers for legal advice.
+If you have sustained a traumatic brain injury as the result of the negligence or wrongdoing of another, please seek medical attention and contact Szaferman’s New Jersey traumatic brain injury lawyers for legal advice.